^

 Biological functions

-• creation and maintenance of ATF reserves;
+• creation and maintenance of ATP reserves;

-• activation of muscle contractility;
+• activation of contractile capabilities of muscle tissue;

 • growth and development of cells and tissues, in particular muscle tissue (due to the synthesis of ribonucleic acid);

-• the creation of reserves of muscle carnosine.
+• creation of muscle carnosine reserves.

 Under what conditions does the need for vitamin B13 increase?